Diffusion-based Image Translation using Disentangled Style and Content Representation: Conclusion

 \section{Conclusion}

 In conclusion, we proposed a novel loss function which utilizes a pre-trained ViT model to guide the generation process of DDPM models in terms of content preservation and semantic changes.
 We further propose a novel strategy of resampling technique for better initialization of diffusion process.
 For evaluation, our extensive experimental results show that our proposed framework has superior performance compared to baselines in both of text- and image-guided semantic image translation tasks.
+Despite the successful results, our method often fails to translate the image styles when there is large domain gap between source and target.
+With respect to this, we show the failure cases and discussions on limitations in Appendix.